 This article is the second in a series on COVID and the District’s health care workforce, which will discuss the ecosystem of care providers relevant to COVID and primary care outcomes, evaluate patient’s access to clinicians, and measure health care capacity.
-Read the first article in the series here.

 The public health emergency caused by COVID-19 has increased scrutiny on the District of Columbia’s health care system.
 Does D.C. have adequate health care workforce capacity to handle the health care need and health care demand of its residents during this pandemic?
 If not, what supply gaps exist, and what impact do those gaps have on residents?
 To examine these questions, we turn to data from the D.C.
 Department of Health (DOH) and other clinical boards in the Washington metropolitan area.